U.S. Route 36 in Missouri: History

 US 36 across Missouri parallels the route of the Hannibal and St. Joseph Railroad, which was the reason St. Joseph was selected for the Pony Express.
 The two towns were the second and third largest cities in the State of Missouri prior to the American Civil War.
 Prior to the establishment of the railroad in the late 1850s, the stagecoach route was called the "Hound Dog Trail."

 The road was originally Route 8 from 1922 to 1926, before being designated as US 36.
-Over the years some busier sections were upgraded to four lanes.
+Over the years some busier sections were widened to four lanes.
 On August 3, 2005, residents of Macon, Marion, Monroe, Shelby, and Ralls counties approved Proposition 36B, which excluded Ralls County from the Transportation Development District, and allowed for a 4-lane US 36 to be constructed without Ralls County's participation.
-In June 2010 work was completed making US 36 a four-lane highway across the entire state, saving considerable travel time.
+On July 10, 2010, work was completed and the route ceremonially opened making US 36 a four-lane highway across the entire state, saving considerable travel time.